Cameras too high resolution to detect motion in a custom area?

 Re: Cameras too high resolution to detect motion in a custom area?

-That's unusual, IP surveillance cameras these days usually have a good choice of smart video analytics capabilities, well beyond the classic 'motion detection'.really want to use QVR pro as detection system because that works alot better then the system that is build in the camera.
+That's unusual, IP surveillance cameras these days usually have a good choice of smart video analytics capabilities, well beyond the classic 'motion detection'.

 What model and brand of camera are you using?